https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 38

-Sweden head into the World Cup as a physically strong and well-drilled side, but they arrive with uncertainty after a number of turbulent years.
-Their recent struggles have raised questions about whether they can once again challenge elite opposition.
+Sweden headed into the World Cup as a physically strong and well-drilled side, though recent inconsistency had raised doubts over whether they could once again challenge elite opposition.

 Manager and tactics